Product: General Settings¶

 Note: When upgrading from a version before v3.1, each individual field changed will be considered a unique change, due to how previous versions recorded history.
 However, as soon as the application is upgraded, simultaneous changes will be grouped together based on their last-update date.

 This screen allows the administrator several options (below).
-NOTE: if baselining is enabled for this product you will not be able to revert or purge all.
+NOTE: if baselining is enabled for this product you will not be able to purge all, and you will only be able to revert recent changes (those made since the last baseline for this product was created).

 - Viewing Details: The detail screen for each change set can be viewed by clicking on the change ID #.
 This will take you to the history details screen, described below.